-It doesn’t have any way of tracking client information, creating/sending invoices or tracking time spent on each project.
-It offers no in-depth reports for clients, invoicing, time tracking or other features that are vital for freelancers.
+It doesn’t have any way of tracking client address and contact info or tracking time spent on each project.
+It offers no in-depth reports for clients, time tracking or other features that are vital for freelancers.

 You also can’t edit the transaction amounts, so if a client payment is deposited into your bank minus the transaction fee, you won’t be able to record the gross amount or get the deduction for the fee you paid.
 This can mess up your gross versus net transaction figures and throw off your 1099 amounts at the end of the year.